bcgov/MyGovBC-notification-server/docs/_docs/installation.md

 *NotifyBC* can be installed in 3 ways:

-  1. from source code
+  1. deploying locally from source code
   2. deploying a Docker container
   3. deploying to OpenShift

 For small-scale production deployment or for the purpose of evaluation, both source code and docker container will do.
 For large-scale production deployment that requires horizontal scalability, deploying to OpenShift and running on a MongoDB cluster is recommended.
 To setup a development environment in order to contribute to *NotifyBC*, installing from source code is preferred.

-## Install from Source Code
+## Deploy Locally from Source Code

 ### System Requirements
 * Software